Phone-GWP-group

 Arguably, the most crucial benefit of using wooden export crates is their customisation options.

 As already highlighted, the provision for custom sizes can significantly improve product protection during transit by minimising the potential for movement within the case.
-Bespoke-size crates also reduce shipping costs through improved space efficiency.
+Bespoke-size crates also reduce shipping costs through improve space efficiency.

 However, other options, particularly integral pallets for improved handling and manoeuvrability or foam inserts for additional cushioning, can frequently make wooden export crates the most suitable packaging for a vast range of applications.